Diagnostic Errors Can Have Significant Repercussions On Your Health

 - Failure to diagnose – When symptoms present in such an obvious manner that a competent physician would recognize the potential presence of disease but the physician does not act to provide reasonable care, the physician may be negligent.

 - Misdiagnosis – When symptoms present in such a manner that a competent physician would recognize a range of probable causes but he or she orders treatment for the wrong condition, the physician may be liable for a misdiagnosis.

 - Delayed diagnosis – When a physician does not act responsibly to gather the medical data in a timely manner to determine the nature of a patient’s illness, the physician may be liable for harm due to the delay in determining a course of treatment.

 - Failure to order appropriate tests – When a physician fails to adhere to accepted medical protocols for testing to determine the nature or extent of a disease, that physician may be liable for any harm done to the patient because of a delay in diagnosis and treatment.

-- Misreading the results of diagnostic testing — Even when tests are properly executed, they must still be read by attentive, competent professionals.
-When test results indicate the presence of disease but those charged with interpreting the results misread or ignored the data, they may be liable for the harm to the patient caused by misdiagnosis or delayed diagnosis.
+- Misreading the results of diagnostic testing – Even when tests are properly executed, they must still be read by attentive, competent professionals.
+When test results are misread or ignored, medical providers may be liable for the harm to the patient caused by misdiagnosis or delayed diagnosis.

 Dillon & Findley serves all of Alaska.
 For cases of diagnostic error, our firm advances all litigation costs.
-You do not pay our attorney’s fees unless the case resolves favorably.
-Our office is located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.
+You do not pay our attorney fees unless the case resolves favorably.